Rossnhi/Game-of-Life/README.md

   2. Any dead cell with three live neighbours becomes a live cell.
   3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

-[This](https://rossnhi.github.io/Pi-Collisions/) is a mini project inspired by Daniel shiffman and Grant Sanderson from the youtube channel 3blue1brown.
+[This](https://rossnhi.github.io/Game-of-Life/) is where a playable version is hosted.

 Visit [this link to numberphile's video](https://youtu.be/R9Plq-D1gEk) for an *interesting* commentary by John connway himself on the Game of Life!